Distillation: Breaking an azeotrope with unidirectional pressure manipulation

 The boiling points of components in an azeotrope overlap to form a band.
-By exposing an azeotrope to a vacuum or positive pressure, it's possible to bias the boiling point of one component away from the other by exploiting the differing vapor pressure curves of each; the curves may overlap at the azeotropic point, but are unlikely to remain identical further along the pressure axis to either side of the azeotropic point.
+By exposing an azeotrope to a vacuum or positive pressure, it is possible to bias the boiling point of one component away from the other by exploiting the differing vapor pressure curves of each; the curves may overlap at the azeotropic point, but are unlikely to remain identical further along the pressure axis to either side of the azeotropic point.
 When the bias is great enough, the two boiling points no longer overlap and so the azeotropic band disappears.

 This method can remove the need to add other chemicals to a distillation, but it has two potential drawbacks.

 Under negative pressure, power for a vacuum source is needed and the reduced boiling points of the distillates requires that the condenser be run cooler to prevent distillate vapors being lost to the vacuum source.
 Increased cooling demands will often require additional energy and possibly new equipment or a change of coolant.

 Alternatively, if positive pressures are required, standard glassware can not be used, energy must be used for pressurization and there is a higher chance of side reactions occurring in the distillation, such as decomposition, due to the higher temperatures required to effect boiling.

 A unidirectional distillation will rely on a pressure change in one direction, either positive or negative.